springer-math/Mathematics-of-Epidemics-on-Networks/README.md

 To see changes since v1.0, please look at our
 [list of changes](file:///Users/jomiller/Dropbox/work/SpringerGithub/docs/_build/html/Changes.html)

+We released v1.1 on 13 Dec 2019.
+This is the version described in our paper.

 ## Corrections

 For corrections or to report an error to the content in the published book, see the file [errata.md](errata.md) and follow instructions there.